BA in Japanese & Linguistics

 - CAS LX 250 Introduction to Linguistics

-- One additional CAS LX elective at or above the 300 level
+- One additional CAS LX elective above the level of CAS LX 250

 One course in Japanese linguistics